TestingExcellence/mundana-theme-jekyll/_posts/2018-04-08-software-testing-interview-questions-answers.md

 *   Has Run, Test, Document and Monitoring Features
 *   Doesn’t require learning a new language

-[**SoapUI** ](https://www.soapui.org/)is a headless functional testing tool from SmartBear software.
+[SoapUI](https://www.soapui.org/)is a headless functional testing tool from SmartBear software.
 It comes in two flavors: Free open source version and Pro Version.

 *   Can easily create custom code using Groovy
 *   Drag and Drop Test Creating